andras37/Telecom-Incident-Capacity-Optimization-Business-Analysis-Case-Study/README.md

 # Telecom Incident & Capacity Optimization
-### Business Analysis Case Study
+## Business Analysis Case Study

-## Overview
+## Executive Overview
-This project is a Business Analysis case study focused on incident management, capacity optimization, and SLA performance in a telecommunications environment.
+This project is a Business Analysis case study focused on **incident management, capacity optimization, and SLA performance** within a telecommunications environment.

-The goal of the analysis is not to build a dashboard for its own sake, but to support **business decision-making** by identifying operational bottlenecks, prioritization opportunities, and trade-offs between cost, service quality, and customer impact.
+The objective is to support **management decision-making** by identifying where limited operational resources should be allocated to achieve the highest business impact, rather than producing dashboards for reporting purposes.

 ---

-## Business Context
+## Business Problem
-A telecommunications company is experiencing an increasing volume of support incidents alongside rising SLA breaches.
+The organization is facing increasing incident volumes, uneven workload distribution across support teams, and a rising number of SLA breaches.
-Support teams are unevenly loaded, resolution times vary significantly, and management lacks clear insight into **where intervention would create the highest business impact**.

-Multiple stakeholders (Operations, Service Delivery, Finance, Customer Experience) view the problem from different perspectives, creating uncertainty around prioritization and investment decisions.
+While operational data is available, decision-making is largely reactive.
+Management lacks a structured, decision-oriented view of:
+- where operational bottlenecks originate,
+- which issues drive the greatest business and customer impact,
+- and which improvement actions should be prioritized under constrained capacity and budget.

 ---

-## Problem Statement
+## Analysis Approach
-The organization does not have a clear, decision-oriented understanding of:
-- Which incident types and teams create the largest operational bottlenecks
-- Where SLA breaches originate and why
-- Which improvement actions should be prioritized under limited capacity and budget

-As a result, decisions are reactive rather than data-informed, increasing operational risk and customer dissatisfaction.
+The analysis follows a **Business Analyst–driven structure**, progressing from problem definition to decision options:

+1. **Problem framing** – defining the decision challenge beyond surface-level symptoms
+2. **Stakeholder analysis** – identifying competing objectives and trade-offs
+3. **KPI hierarchy** – linking operational metrics to business outcomes
+4. **Decision options** – evaluating alternative intervention paths and their risks

+Analytical tools are used only as supporting evidence, not as the primary output.

 ---

-## Analysis Scope
+## Key Insights
-The project focuses on:
-- Incident volume and resolution performance
-- SLA compliance and breach patterns
-- Capacity utilization and workload distribution
-- Business impact proxies (customer risk, operational cost drivers)

-Out of scope:
-- Detailed root-cause technical analysis
-- Predictive or machine learning models
+- Operational impact is **highly concentrated**: a limited number of incident categories and teams drive most SLA breaches and delays.
+- Overall capacity is not the primary constraint; **allocation and process design** reduce effective throughput.
+- Broad capacity expansion offers fast relief but comes with **high recurring costs** and limited long-term efficiency gains.

 ---

-## Deliverables
+## Recommended Direction
-- Problem framing and stakeholder analysis
+The analysis recommends prioritizing **targeted process improvements for high-impact incident categories**, supported by selective workload rebalancing.

+This approach provides the strongest balance between:
+- SLA compliance improvement
-- KPI hierarchy linking operational metrics to business outcomes
+- operational efficiency
-- Identification of bottlenecks and prioritization areas
-- Decision options with trade-off considerations
-- Supporting visual analysis (Power BI)
+- cost control

+Capacity expansion should be considered only if demand growth persists after optimization measures are implemented.

 ---